 Specific areas named in the decree include: Village de Dieu, Grand-Ravine, Delmas 2, and Savien (in the Artibonite).
 However, the decree allows for the emergency declaration to be applied in other areas defined by the Council, so enforcement could ultimately reach anywhere.

-This week, Phantom 509 issued an to the gangs in Village de Dieu to hand over the bodies of police officers killed in the operation last Friday.
-Then on Thursday, with other police officers.
-Under the auspices of SPNH17 some police officers issued of Chief of Police Leon Charles.
-Members of Phantom 509 also to set free members arrested in other actions.
+This week, Phantom 509 issued an ultimatum to the gangs in Village de Dieu to hand over the bodies of police officers killed in the operation last Friday.
+Then on Thursday, Phantom 509 marched again with other police officers.
+Under the auspices of SPNH17 some police officers issued a call for the resignation of Chief of Police Leon Charles.
+Members of Phantom 509 also invaded a police station to set free members arrested in other actions.

 So, now Moise is retreating to where he always has - seeking support from international bodies and the U.S. government.